 Typically, this is a rather bookish subject, but there are some great games and toys that can round out your children’s studies while adding in an element of fun.

 First up – globes.
 There are quite a few different types of globes to choose from.
-You can get a simple 5″ Desktop Globe or an illuminated globe (which works great as a night-light as well) like this one: Orion Relief Globe – Illuminated .
-Then you can also find the electronic globes like the Geosafari Talking Globe, that have quizzes and such.
+You can get a simple 5″ Desktop Globe or a slightly more expensive illuminated globe (which works great as a night-light as well) like this one: Orion Relief Globe – Illuminated.
+Then there are also interactive globes, like this Shifu Orboot App Based globe.
+For your littlest learners, you might like this Learning Resources Puzzle Globe.
 These can be a lot of fun for your geography buff.

 GeoDice: Educational Geography Board Game is another really fun way to sneak in some geography review.
 As is The Scrambled States of America Game (Be sure to also get the book The Scrambled States of America!)

 Timeline is a really fun card game where you have to place historic events into the correct time frame.
 I picked this game up to test it out and my daughter and I had a blast.
 We played it several times and it was different each time.
-They make a variety of interchangeable versions, so that you can change things up, like Timeline: Diversity and Timeline Music & Cinema.
+They make a variety of interchangeable versions, so that you can change things up, like Timeline: Inventions and Timeline: Americana.
 With so many different versions, this is a game that will never get old.

 If you’ve never seen Liberty’s Kids – The Complete Series, then you are in for a treat.
 These fun cartoons bring the Revolutionary War to life and make it relevant and interesting.
 My kids adored this show when they were younger, and then retained a lot of information later on.